 3. ELEMENTAL SULPHUR

-Using a soil acidifier (commercial) that contains sulphur or using pure elemental sulphur can make the soil acidic.
-For the sulphur to have enough time to work its way into the soil, you should apply these a year before when you’ll plant the blueberries.
-Rainy spring and during autumn is the best time to apply the treatment.
-The soil PH and the soil type is a determinant to the amount of treatment you’ll need.
+Using a soil acidifier (commercial) that contains sulfur or using pure elemental sulfur can make the soil acidic.
+For the sulfur to have enough time to work its way into the soil, you should apply these a year before when you’ll plant the blueberries.
+Rainy spring and autumn is the best time to apply the treatment.
+The soil PH and the soil type is a determinants of the amount of treatment you’ll need.

 Fertilizers also make the soil acidic.
-Fertilizers designed to assist the growth of plants and as well provide the needed nutrients often does one important thing; making the soil acidic.
+Fertilizers designed to assist the growth of plants and as well provide the needed nutrients often do one important thing; make the soil acidic.
 By choosing the right type, you’ll see good results.

 6. COMPOST TEA

 Compost tea also helps in acidifying the soil.
 It also gives the plants nutrients that yields result in a short time.
 Placing about 18 to 19 liters (, precisely 5 gallons) of water in the sun for a full day is what you need to make a compost tea.
 Placing the water in the sun will get rid of the chlorine present in the water.
 Put some decayed compost into the water( 1 or 2 cups per gallon).
 Occasionally stir this mixture for 2 days.
 Then separate the soil from the liquid and the compost tea is done.
 Fill the watering can with the tea.
 It’s time to water the garden.

 Epsom salt is gotten from hydrated magnesium sulphate Epsom salt is a good option when blueberry plants lack magnesium.
 For a long time, Epsom salt has usually been used for plants.
 The nutrients it gives to plants positively affect their growth.